MingruiRayZhang/MingruiRayZhang.github.io/_pages/research.md

 nav_order: 2
 ---

 My research utilizes both econometric and analytical methodologies to examine the impact of technological innovations across various market contexts.
 I examine the impact of technology advancements, the dynamics of strategic collaborations, and the influence of consumers perceptions.
-Looking ahead, I aim to expand my research agenda to incorporate topics in Cyberscurity and Atificial Intelligence.
+Looking ahead, I aim to expand my research agenda to incorporate topics in Cyberscurity and Artificial Intelligence.

 ### Working papers